sukritishuk/ML_ZoomCamp_Article/README.md

 ## ML_ZoomCamp Article

-# **Amazon Stock Price Prediction using Time Series Forecasting**
+# Amazon Stock Prediction through Time Series Forecasting in Python

-Time has always been a key factor in statistical analysis because of its quantifiable and ever-changing nature and its impact on our daily lives.
-Today, it has become all the more important in both financial & non-financial contexts with the emergence of real-time Data and real-time Analytics.
-In machine learning, Time Series Analsis & Forecasting is among the most applied in Data Science in real-world scenarios like financial analysis, demand forecasting, production planning etc. In Python uses timestamps, time deltas, and time periods for plotting time series data.
+Time has always been a key factor in statistical analysis because of its dynamic, quantifiable nature and its impact on our daily lives.
+Time series algorithms are used extensively for analyzing and forecasting time-based data like budgeting, demand forecasting, production planning etc. Time Series Forecasting is among the most applied concept in data science and today, it has become all the more important with the emergence of real-time data and real-time analytics.

+I was new to time-series analysis in Python and wanted to challenge myself to make time series forecast using machine learning techniques in Python.
+Trying to predict the stock market appeared an exciting eventhough complex area to explore.
 Through this article, I wanted to discuss key concepts, techniques and methods used to perform basic Time Series Analysis & Forecasting in Python.
-My goal here, was to explore these areas and create a prediction service (model) to make accurate forecasts for Amazon stock data.
+My goal here, was to use different time series algorithms and create a time-series based prediction service to make forecasts regarding Amazon stocks.

-Steps Taken for making Amazon Stock Forecasting -
+Before moving ahead, let me list don the key topics covered by me in this article.

+### Topics Covered -

 * [Key Concepts about Time-specific Data](https://github.com/sukritishuk/ML_ZoomCamp_Article/blob/main/README.md#key-concepts-about-time-specific-data--)
 * [Key Concepts about Time Series Analysis](https://github.com/sukritishuk/ML_ZoomCamp_Article/blob/main/README.md#key-concepts-about-time-series-analysis--)